JohnCartoonist/Minecraft-Infdev-20100360-with-20100415-terrain/README.md

 5. Delete the "META-INF" folder found within the jar file.

-6. Drag-&-drop the class files you just created.
+6. Drag-&-drop the class files you just created, and close the windows for WinRAR or 7-Zip and File Explorer.

 7. Open BetaCraft and boot up Minecraft Infdev 20100360, the one you just installed.
 Create a new world and see if you spot any differences in the terrain generation.